-Chris Landry - Executive Director
+Chris Landry - Former Executive Director

 Chris Landry brings his own blend of snow experience to the Center for Snow and Avalanche Studies.
 He began his skiing life, as the son of a 10th Mountain Division Lieutenant, at age four at Big Mountain, Montana, under the watchful eyes of his parents, then running the resort, and Tony Matt, the director of the ski school.
 His skiing career progressed from those fledgling jumps in front of the lodge to a junior and college racing career, competing 'four ways' (in combined alpine and nordic meets) during high school in Colorado.
 Ski racing eventually gave way, in tandem with an emerging passion for climbing, to ski mountaineering, and even a few pioneering ski descents in North America.
 Still later, Chris organized and designed a not-for-profit, community cross-country ski area near Carbondale, Colorado.